Are recent immigrants a "ticking time bomb" for British public finances?

 I decided to look at the data.
 Handily for me, the Home Office has collected data about this specific wave of immigrants, including information on their wages and labor force participation.

 tldr: I think these concerns are overblown.
-Even considering only new Boriswave immigrants, the average new immigrant salary was still higher than the average British national.
+Even considering only new Boriswave immigrants, I calculate that the average new immigrant salary was still higher than the average British national’s.
 This is true even when one considers dependents and corrects for their likelihood to take paid work.

 Considering that immigrants are also cheaper to the state than the native-born, and they outearn the native-born, migrants who arrived 2019-2023 will make a net contribution to British finances.